WorldMesh: Generating Navigable Multi-Room 3D Scenes via Mesh-Conditioned Image Diffusion: Method

 As $I_i$ has been created by an image synthesis model, its underlying geometry is unknown.
 We thus instead estimate a depth map $D_i'$ with a state-of-the-art depth estimation model \cite{bochkovskii2024depthpro}.
 Rather than relying on raw depth estimates, which may contain noise and some depth-scale ambiguity errors, we extract depth edges $E'_i$ through Canny edge detection, which captures the major geometric structures in the scene.
 These edges are then compared against edges $E^\mathcal{M}_i$ extracted from the depth maps rendered from $\mathcal{M}$ to evaluate the structural fidelity of $I_i$.
 Specifically, the validation is measured as depth edge recall:

-where $E^\mathcal{M}_i$ and $E'_i$ are the Canny-detected edge pixel sets and $\delta = 10$\,px is the dilation tolerance.
-Edge recall measures only \emph{missing} structural edges (false negatives), not extra edges from furniture (false positives), as we allow the image model $\Phi$ to imagine plausible objects not present in $\mathcal{M}$.
+where $E^\mathcal{M}_i$ and $E'_i$ are the Canny-detected edge pixel sets and $\delta = 10$\,px is the dilation tolerance. \CR{Canny edges are extracted with hysteresis thresholds $(0.1, 0.3)$ of the normalized depth range and a $3{\times}3$ Sobel aperture.} Edge recall measures only \emph{missing} structural edges (false negatives), not extra edges from furniture (false positives), as we allow the image model $\Phi$ to imagine plausible objects not present in $\mathcal{M}$.
 A generated image passes if its recall exceeds the threshold, and is otherwise regenerated with a new seed.

 \paragraph{Geometry-Regularized 3DGS Scene Reconstruction.}

 For all successfully validated views $\{I_i\}$, we optimize a 3DGS representation of the output scene $\mathcal{S}$ using the synthesized images $I_i$, their camera poses $c_i$, and depth maps $D_i$ rendered from the mesh scaffold $\mathcal{M}$.
 The Gaussian splats are initialized from a point cloud obtained by back-projecting the mesh depth maps $D_i$, providing a strong geometric prior for optimization.
 The training loss combines photometric reconstruction with depth regularization: